tmtxt/tmtxt.github.com/_posts/2013-05-09-blogging-using-your-favorite-text-editor-with-git-and-jekyll.md

 tutorial on how to set-up Google analytics (free) for your Jekyll Bootstrap blog [Google Analytics for Jekyll Bootstrap]({% post_url 2013-04-05-google-analytics-for-jekyll-bootstrap %}).

+# HTML Content

+Usually, you compose post in Jekyll with markdown mode.
+However, for some special cases, when you need complex format or layout for your post or maybe you need to embed some html code into the post content, you can change from markdown to html.
+Just rename the post file extension from .md to .html and then start writing your post content in HTML (not markdown since Jekyll will not parse markdown data in .html file).

 # Media Embedding and File Attachment

 Jekyll treats all files/folders begin with <span>_</span> specially.
 For other